nikospara/egkyron/README.md

 Egkyron
 =======

-Egkyron is a validation infrasrtructure library, with the goal of being capable to adapt to various kinds of Javascript model objects, e.g. plain JSON, Knockout etc and environments, e.g. Node, Browser+AngularJS, Browser+React etc. The word *egkyron* means *valid* in Greek.
+Egkyron is a validation infrastructure library, with the goal of being capable to adapt to various kinds of Javascript model objects, e.g. plain JSON, Knockout etc and environments, e.g. Node, Browser+AngularJS, Browser+React etc. The word *egkyron* means *valid* in Greek.